Tag: contemporary women artists

 17 contemporary women artists: the best of real and surreal in painting

 Realism is coming back!
 Lost to decades of abstract art, contemporary figurative painting is experiencing a rebirth in a variety of styles.
-Contemporary figurative artists are becoming more popular among the gallerists and collectors alike, and with that the female artists rise and take part in more art shows than ever.
+Contemporary figurative artists are becoming more popular among the gallerists and collectors alike, and with that, the female artists are rising and taking part in more art shows than ever.
 Let’s look at the roundup of some female painters who continue the tradition of classical painting with a twist.

 Every artist is a unique voice.
 Art is a record of human emotions, experiences and history.
 In this interview every female painter answers a single question.
 What they want others to see in their art.
 Let’s look at their answers!